 Crankshaft Thrust Washer Clearance

 Having proper crankshaft end-play is important.
 Too much play affects the stability of the piston in the cylinder.
-Not enough crankshaft end play will cause the bearings to overheat and produce a whining sound at higher RPMs.
-It would be better to have a little more play than too little play.
+Not enough crankshaft end play will cause the bearings to overheat.
+It's better to have a little more play than too little play.